t-shah02/go_scrape/README.md

 - **-domain (string)**: This is the allowed domain that the scraper traverses and mines text data from. ex: example.com
 - **-protocol (string)**: This is the protocol of the HTTP request that Colly will make on the web (it should be either http or https, based on your absolute URL)
 - **-maxExplorationDepth (unsigned int)**: This is the maximum recursive depth that the Colly collector will scrape hyperlinks through, while traversing the pages for text data.
 Fluctuating this value may yield less/more data in the output JSON file, as potentially more page routes could be asynchronously visited.
+- **-outputFolderPath (string)**: This is the relative path to the folder that you want to save scraped data JSON file in.
+It will automatically create this folder at that path, if the directory doesn't currently exist
+- **-tags (string)**: A comma seperated list of HTML tag/elements, which indicate the DOM nodes that the scraper will target, when making requests to each page associated with the given domain.

 Output Files
 ---